- What kind of complaints will IMPRESS receive?

 To make a complaint under the Code, a complaint must directly engage one or more clauses of the Code.
 Code complaints are adjudicated by the IMPRESS Board and can result in a ruling involving sanctions against a publisher such as a requirement to issue a correction.

 Arbitration is a low-cost way of settling a legal dispute between two parties.
 To make an application for arbitration, a complainant must have a legitimate cause of action against an IMPRESS publisher in one or more of the six causes of action outlined in the IMPRESS/CIArb arbitration scheme.
 They are defamation, breach of confidence, malicious falsehood, tort of misuse of private information, harassment and breach of data protection.

-In some cases, a breach of the Standards Code may also amount to a breach of the Data Protection Act 1998.
+In some cases, a breach of the Standards Code may amount to a breach of the Data Protection Act 2018.
 The Act controls how your personal information is used by organisations, businesses or the government.
 The Information Commissioner's Office accepts concerns raised against 'data controllers', meaning organisations, businesses, or the government where they use and process personal information.
-The ICO's website has information about their role and how to raise a concern to them: https://ico.org.uk/concerns/
+If you think an IMPRESS publisher has breached its responsibilities to you under the Data Protection Act 2018, IMPRESS offers a low-cost arbitration scheme as a means of resolving any dispute with the publisher.
+You also have a right to lodge a complaint against the IMPRESS publisher with the Information Commissioner’s Office: https://ico.org.uk/concerns/